Experimenting in Equilibrium: Model: Stochastic Market with Centralized Pricing

 In what follows, we will use $\pi_{p,\zeta}$ to denote the payment distribution when payments are $\zeta$-perturbed from $p$, \smash{$\mu\nth_a(p, \zeta)$} to denote \smash{$\mu\nth_a(\pi_{p,\zeta})$}.
 The meanings of \smash{$\mu\nth_a(p, \zeta)$}, \smash{$u\nth_a(p,\zeta)$}, etc., are to be understood analogously.
 When $\zeta=0$, we may omit the dependence on $\zeta$ and write, for instance, \smash{$\mu\nth_a(p)$} in place of \smash{$\mu\nth_a(p,0)$} or \smash{$\mu\nth_a(\pi_{p,0})$}.

 \begin{rema}[What does the platform know?]
 Our model assumes that the platform has detailed knowledge of the allocation mechanics, but cannot anticipate the behaviors of market participants that drive of supply and demand.
 More specifically, we assume that the platform knows the regular allocation function $\omega$ (Definition \ref{def:RAF}), and its pre-limit version, $\Omega$ \eqref{eq:alloc_prelim}; the limiting platform utility function $r$ (Assumption \ref{ass:Rtou}), and its pre-limt version, $R$ \eqref{eq:reward}; as well as the payment scheme it chooses to use, i.e., $p$, $\zeta$, and the realizations of the random perturbations, $\{\varepsilon_i\}_{i=1, \ldots, n}$.
 However, the platform cannot anticipate the global state $A$, the demand $D$, or the distribution of supplier choice functions $f_{B_i}(\cdot)$; rather, all it can do is collect after-the-fact measurements of $D$ and $\{Z_i\}_{i=1, \ldots, n}$, the set of active suppliers.
+Finally, we implicitly assume that the the global state $A_t$ has no effect on the system beyond their assigned time period, and that the platform knows this fact.

 This modeling choice reflects an understanding that it is realistic for a platform to have a good handle on the mechanics of the marketplace it controls, but it is implausible for it to have an in-depth understanding of the beliefs and preferences of all marketplace participants.
 For example, in the case of ride sharing, it is plausible that a platform could get good at modeling congestion, but less plausible that the platform could fully understand and anticipate how all its drivers may respond to various policy changes.